dw-jet/tech-writing-samples/src/gradient-border.md

 ## <a id="make-button"></a>Make a button from a Link block

-Let's make a button so we have something to add the gradient border to.
+Create a button so you have something to add the gradient border to.

 1. Drag a **Link block** into the document
 2. Drag a **text block** and drop it inside the link block